jymsuper/SpeakerRecognition_tutorial/README.md

 # SpeakerRecognition_tutorial

 - A pytorch implementation of d-vector based speaker recognition system.
-- ResNet-based feature extractor, average pooling and softmax layer.
+- ResNet-based feature extractor, global average pooling and softmax layer with cross-entropy loss.
 - All the features (log Mel-filterbank features) for training and testing are uploaded.
 - Korean manual is included ("2019_LG_SpeakerRecognition_tutorial.pdf").